U.S. flag

 The MEPS-IC uses multiple data collections methods.
 Most organizations and government units are initially screened by telephone to confirm their mailing addresses and to establish a point-of-contact with a knowledgeable respondent.
 If an organization or government unit does not offer health insurance to any of its employees, the non-insurance questions about establishment and firm characteristics are asked at that time, thus completing the survey by telephone.

 Organizations and government units that offer health insurance and those that do not respond to the telephone screening are mailed a letter, inviting them to complete the survey online.
-If a valid email is available then an email is also sent to the organization or government unit.
+If a valid email is available, then an email is also sent to the organization or government unit.
 If a response is not received, a full mailing of the paper questionnaire is sent.
-If a response is still not received after sending the full questionnaire, we will send reminder emails and letters.
+If a response is still not received after sending the full questionnaire, we will send reminder emails, letters and robocalls.

 Products

 The MEPS-IC provides national and state level estimates by industry and firm size.
 Data for the private and public sectors are tabulated separately.
-Private sector tables are posted to the MEPS Web Site in July and the public sector tables in November/December of the year after the data are collected.
+Private sector tables are posted to the AHRQ Web Site in July and the public sector tables in November of the year after the data are collected.

 Uses

-Annual national estimates of aggregate spending on employer-sponsored health insurance are used by the BEA to calculate employer contributions to group health insurance, which accounts for about one-half of other labor income in the calculation of U.S. Gross Domestic Product.
-BEA also uses these data to monitor trends at the national and state level and to support estimates for the National Health Accounts.
+Annual national estimates of aggregate spending on employer-sponsored health insurance are used by the Bureau of Economic Analysis (BEA) to calculate employer contributions to group health insurance, which accounts for about one-half of other labor income in the calculation of U.S. Gross Domestic Product.

-Researchers and policy analysts, both public and private, use these data to analyze a number of issues, such as the factors associated with a firm's decision to self-insure or offer more insurance, and to model the tax implications of proposed legislation.
+Researchers and policy analysts, both public and private, use these data to analyze several issues, such as the factors associated with a firm's decision to self-insure or offer more insurance, and to model the tax implications of proposed legislation.

 Special Features

-The MEPS-IC is the only health insurance survey that provides estimates at the state level.
+The MEPS-IC is the only health insurance survey that provides estimates at the national, state, and Metropolitan statistical levels.

 Contact Us